Don’t go yet!

 If you’re not ready for a cash offer, let us know your name and email and we’ll keep you informed with our latest offers and guidance on how best to sell.

 The average time is somewhere between two to three months, but some sales can be done in a matter of a couple of weeks, while others drag on for a year or two.
 The annoying thing is that there may be no discernible reason why a home isn’t selling – or why a home that doesn’t particularly ‘look anything special’ sells quickly and smoothly.

 According to a recent report by the Centre for Economics and Business Research, the average UK property takes 91 days to sell.
-However, this diverges wildly across the country – in Bristol and Edinburgh the average is just over 50 days, while in Swansea and Liverpool the length of time was more than 100 days.
+However, this diverges wildly across the country – in Bristol and Edinburgh the average is just over 50 days, while in Swansea and Liverpool the length of time it takes to sell was more than 100 days.

 Estate agents will tell you that timing is often the pivotal factor for some homes selling quickly; perhaps a home that arrives on the market at the exact time that someone is looking at a property of that type.
 Perhaps it has a certain feature or quirk that is ‘trendy’, or maybe it’s in an area that is attracting an influx of people.
 A combination of luck and knowing the market will be beneficial.